Foodland Hawaii: History

 The chain opened its first store in Honolulu's Market City in 1948.
 The founder, Maurice J. "Sully" Sullivan came from Ireland to Hawaii and opened a supermarket called Foodland.
-By 1967 it had expanded statewide.
-They are the largest locally-owned supermarket chain in Hawaii as well as the oldest.
-It competes with another Honolulu-based supermarket chain with locations statewide, Times Supermarkets, and national chains Safeway, Costco, Don Quijote, and Walmart.
-The current chairman and CEO of Foodland Super Market is Jenai S. Wall.
+The store expanded to Kauai in 1967, to Maui in 1970, and to the Big Island in 1971.
+Foodland is now the largest locally owned supermarket chain in Hawaii, as well as the oldest.
+It competes with another Honolulu-based supermarket chain with locations statewide, like Times Supermarkets, and national chains, including Safeway, Costco, Don Quixote, and Walmart.
+Appointed in 1998, the current chairman and CEO of Foodland Super Market is Sullivan's daughter, Jenai S. Wall.